dearayal/BigData/README.md

-# BigData
+# Analysis with Python
 General practice and introduction to Big Data Analysis using python (basics)